Is Stem Cell Therapy Legal in Canada?

 Rigorous screening process

-Since stem cell therapy for musculoskeletal conditions has only recently become accessible to Canadians, we have put in place a rigorous screening process which involves patients seeing multiple health professionals.
+Since regenerative medicine for musculoskeletal conditions has only recently become accessible to Canadians, we have put in place a rigorous screening process which involves patients seeing multiple health professionals.
 In fact, someone wishing to receive treatment must first consult a radiologist, a rehabilitation professional, a nurse and our treating physician, all before receiving the treatment.
 The contribution of rehabilitative care before and after receiving the therapy increases its effectiveness.
 Additionally, by updating our practice with the recent advances in stem cell research and setting our protocols, we believe that Inovo Medical gained an excellent reputation among clinics that offer stem cell treatment.

 Basso, M., Cavagnaro, L., Zanirato, A., Divano, S., Formica, C., Formica , M., & Felli, L. (2017).
 What is the clinical evidence on regenerative medicine in the intervertebral disc degneration?
 Musculoskeletal Surgery, 101:93-